The Best Meal Ever and ‘HYGGE’ at The King’s

 A truly wonderful surprise came for me towards the end of the evening in the form of poached rhubarb, gingerbread ice cream, rhubarb mousse and grenadine.
 The first mouthful was gingerbread ice cream which sent me straight back to my childhood Christmasses and my Grandmother’s ginger cookies, ones she only ever made for Christmas, ones I’ve never had anywhere else and the last time I had them was 12 years ago, before she fell ill and stopped her wizardry in the kitchen.

 The next mouthful was the rhubarb mousse, and once more, I found myself transported to my Grandmother’s kitchen.
 She used to make a soft rhubarb jelly and cream.
 This was an everyday pudding, one we had when we visited on a weekday when I was a child and only, of course, when the rhubarbs in her garden were in season.
-Nobody else has ever made me this pudding and I hadn’t had it for a good 25 years.
+Nobody else has ever made me this pudding and I hadn’t had it for 25 years.